splash-networks/capport/TP Link Omada/README.md

 This is an example of a PHP based external captive portal for TP Link Omada Controller.
 The code given here can be used to setup a basic captive portal for authorizing WiFi clients.
 The Omada Controller has to be reachable from the captive portal web server for client authorization to work.

+This code requires the use of cookies.
+Create a folder named `cookies` in the same folder where `index.php` is located and set its permissions such that the web server is able to write to it.

 For an Android client the redirect parameters are as follows:

 ```